Popular Canadian pop singer. The most famous Canadian singers and singers

 American President

-Victoria from Spice Girls
+Victoria from the Spice Girls

 Canadian rock singer